2019.12.11

 Q: You are active in a variety of fields, but what is one thing that you all keep in common?

-A: The "A" in our company name "Open A" stands for Architecture, and our goal is to "expand and redefine the field of Architectural Design."
-People often say that my designs are "editorial."
-I feel that the idea of re-editing what already exists and applying it to the situation is more fitting for me than a method of projecting my own ideas and style.
+A: The "A" in our company name "Open A" stands for Architecture, and our stated goal is to "expand and redefine the field of Architectural Design."
+I'm often told that my designs are "editorial."
+Rather than a method that overtly pushes my own ideas and style, I feel that the idea of re-editing what already exists and applying it to the situation suits me better.

 That's because I myself worked as an editor from my late 20s to early 30s.
 I had been working hard on design during my student days, and after graduating, I joined Hakuhodo in search of a stable salary.
 Working in advertising was a great experience for me because it made me realize that there is a society completely different from architecture.
 During my time at Hakuhodo, I was envious of people who owned media.
 There was an unspoken rule that advertising agencies could not own their own media.
 This was because they would compete with clients, but I still had a strong desire to own a media outlet, so I took a leave of absence and returned to university, where I decided to start a magazine while writing my doctoral thesis.
 The magazine I was making at that time was "A" (vol. 1-13, Bungeisha, 1998-2002) [Photo 1].